EdwinZhanCN/edwinzhancn.github.io/docs/Start-with-Azure.md

 **Not a student ?**
-[Go to Microsoft Azure official website](https://azure.microsoft.com/en-us/) Click 'Free account', After the decription due, you need to pay for the Virtual Machine
+[Go to Microsoft Azure official website](https://azure.microsoft.com/en-us/) Click 'Free account', Note you may need to add payment methods after the free trial.
 <img src = "./image/azure-official.png"/>

 ## Login to the Microsoft Azure